Portfolio Construction

 "The stock was up 10fold.
 I missed it.
 It's now up 80fold since then.
 You don't have to be in the first inning."

-Position sizing at Reverd — 50bps max risk across three portfolio structures
+Position sizing at Reverd — 50bps max risk and the three-fund structure

 How much cash to hold — and why Apple is like a farm